sjentsch/jamoviDocs-i18n/README.md

 # jamoviDocs-i18n
-Translations for the jamovi documentation
+## Translations for the jamovi documentation
+The documentation itself is available at https://github.com/sjentsch/jamoviDocs